stonepros/stone/doc/radosgw/config-ref.rst

 ``rgw_keystone_admin_token``

 :Description: The Keystone admin token (shared secret).
-In Ceph RGW
+In Stone RGW
               authentication with the admin token has priority over authentication with the admin credentials
               (``rgw_keystone_admin_user``, ``rgw_keystone_admin_password``,